• Home

 Title: "Black Studies: Eloise Carey Bishop '42"

-Description: This article traces the life of Eloise Carey Bishop, the first black student at Bennington College, highlighting her Harlem upbringing at St. Philip's Episcopal Church and her accomplishments as an artist and educator.
+Description: Traces the life of Eloise Carey Bishop, the first black student at Bennington College, highlighting her Harlem upbringing at St. Philip's Episcopal Church and her accomplishments as an artist and educator.

 Source: Bennington College Crossett Library